Search results for

 10.0

-Hikers can latch this speaker to a backpack strap.
-It’s just asking for your to take it on your next big adventure, and the IPX7 rating means you can take it out in the rain.
+Hikers can attach this speaker to a backpack strap.
+It’s just asking you to take it on your next big adventure, and the IPX7 rating means you can take it out in the rain.
 Bikers can secure the speaker around their handlebars and play music while biking.
-This is preferred to using earbuds while commuting because you can stay aware of all that’s going on around you.
+This is preferred to using earbuds while commuting because you can stay aware of everything happening around you.
 Students who need a reliable Bluetooth speaker should get the SoundLink Micro.
 From dorm parties to apartment parties, there’s bound to be a time and a place that needs music.
 Despite its size, the Micro actually gets quite loud and can provide a college dorm room with good sound.

 What is it like to use the Bose SoundLink Micro?